Updated obesity treatment guidelines for children and teens include medications, surgery for some young people

 Last month, the CDC released updated growth charts that can be used to track children and teens with severe obesity.

 Growth charts are standardized tools used by health care providers to track growth from infancy through adolescence.
-But as obesity and severe obesity became more prevalent in the last 40 years -- more than 4.5 million children and teens had severe obesity in 2017-2018, the agency says -- the charts hadn't kept up.
+But as obesity and severe obesity became more prevalent in the past 40 years -- more than 4.5 million children and teens had severe obesity in 2017-18, the agency says -- the charts hadn't kept up.

 The growth chart in use since 2000 is based on data from 1963 to 1980 and did not extend beyond the 97th percentile, the agency said.
 The newly extended percentiles incorporate more recent data and provide a way to monitor and visualize very high body mass index values.